ainbatrisyiaa/bcapital/README.md

-# AI Public Chat Agent — Real Estate Knowledge Assistant
+# AI Internal Chat Agent — Real Estate Knowledge Assistant

-This project implements a ChatGPT-like AI assistant for the company website that answers public questions using **only approved PDFs and allowlisted website pages**.
+This project implements an **internal ChatGPT-like AI assistant** for a real estate company.

-The assistant is bilingual (Bahasa Melayu & English), provides **source citations** for every answer, and supports **follow-up questions** using session-based conversation memory — while remaining strictly grounded in documents (no hallucination).
+The assistant is accessible **only to registered Agents and Admins** via login and answers questions **strictly based on approved and ingested company website content**.

+The system is designed to be secure, reliable, and fully grounded in company-approved information, with **no hallucination** and **no reliance on external knowledge**.

 ---

 ## 🚀 Key Features

 - Chat interface similar to ChatGPT
+- Login required (Agent & Admin roles)
-- Answers strictly from approved sources (PDF + website)
+- Answers strictly from ingested website content
-- Source citations (PDF page / URL + snippet)
-- Supports BM and English automatically
+- Supports Bahasa Melayu and English automatically
-- Session memory for follow-up questions (no login required)
+- Session-based conversation memory for follow-up questions
+- Streaming responses for better user experience
+- Role-based access control (RBAC)
-- Safe for public usage (no internal/sensitive data exposure)
+- Safe for internal company usage
-- Easy document ingestion and re-indexing
+- Easy content ingestion and re-indexing

 ---

-## 🧠 Core Concept: RAG (Retrieval-Augmented Generation)
+## 🧠 Core Concept: Grounded AI with Controlled Knowledge

-The AI does not rely on pre-trained knowledge about the company.
+The AI does **not** rely on its pre-trained knowledge about the company.

 Instead, it:
-1. Retrieves relevant chunks from documents
+1. Retrieves relevant information from ingested website content
-2. Builds context from those chunks
+2. Builds context strictly from retrieved content
-3. Generates answers strictly from that context
+3. Generates answers only from that context
-4. Shows sources for transparency

-If information is not found, the assistant will say so.
+4. Refuses to answer when information is not available

+This approach ensures accurate, consistent, and policy-compliant responses.

 ---

 ## 🏗️ Architecture Overview

-**Frontend**
+### Frontend
+- Next.js (App Router)
-- React (Vite) + Tailwind
+- Tailwind CSS
+- Secure authentication (Agent / Admin)
-- Streaming chat UI
+- Streaming chat interface
-- Markdown rendering + Sources panel

-**Backend**
+- Markdown-rendered responses

+### Backend
 - FastAPI (Python)
+- Secure API endpoints with token validation
-- Custom RAG orchestration (no LangChain required)
+- Custom retrieval and answer orchestration
-- Session memory + question rewriting for follow-ups
+- Session memory and follow-up question rewriting

-**Database**
+### Data Layer
-- PostgreSQL (sessions, logs, feedback, document registry)
+- PostgreSQL (users, roles, sessions, logs, feedback)
-- PGVector (embeddings + metadata filtering)
+- Vector database (pgvector) for indexed website content

 ---

-## 🔄 How It Works (High Level Flow)
+## 🔄 How It Works (High-Level Flow)

-1. PDFs and approved web pages are ingested
+1. Approved website content is ingested and indexed
-2. Text is cleaned, chunked, embedded, and stored in PGVector
+2. Content is cleaned, chunked, embedded, and stored
-3. User sends a message with a `session_id`
+3. A logged-in user sends a message through the chat interface
-4. Backend rewrites follow-up questions into standalone queries
+4. The backend rewrites follow-up questions into standalone queries
-5. Relevant chunks are retrieved
+5. Relevant content is retrieved based on the user role
-6. LLM answers using only retrieved content
+6. The AI generates an answer strictly from retrieved content
-7. Answer and sources are streamed to the UI
+7. The response is streamed back to the user interface

+If no relevant content is found, the assistant clearly states that the information is not available.

 ---

-## 🔐 Safety by Design
+## 🔐 Security and Access Control

+- Login is mandatory for all users
+- Role-based access control (Agent vs Admin)
-- Only approved public documents are ingested
+- Only approved website content is ingested
-- Website crawling uses strict allowlist or approved URL list
-- Prompt injection defenses
+- Prompt injection defenses enforced at the backend
-- Refusal when information is not found in sources
-- No storage of sensitive user data
+- Minimal storage of user data
-- “Clear chat” option for privacy
+- Session memory can be cleared by the user

 ---